FIWARE/tutorials.Step-by-Step/docs/pep-proxy.md

 -   FIWARE [Keyrock](http://fiware-idm.readthedocs.io/) offer a complement
     Identity Management System including:
     -   An OAuth2 authentication system for Applications and Users
-    -   A website graphical front-end for Identity Management Administration
+    -   A site graphical frontend for Identity Management Administration
     -   An equivalent REST API for Identity Management via HTTP requests
 -   FIWARE [Wilma](https://fiware-pep-proxy.rtfd.io/) is a PEP Proxy securing access to the **Orion** and/or **IoT Agent** microservices